Ashraf Ghani

-Mohammad Ashraf Ghani Ahmadzai (Note: محمد اشرف غنی احمدزی /ps/) (born 19 May 1949) is an Afghan former politician and economist who served as the 8th and last president of Afghanistan from September 2014 until August 2021, when his government was overthrown by the Taliban.
+Mohammad Ashraf Ghani Ahmadzai (Note: محمد اشرف غنی احمدزی /ps/) (born 19 May 1949) is an Afghan former politician and economist who served as the 8th and last president of Afghanistan from 2014 until his government was overthrown by the Taliban in 2021.

 Ghani was born in Logar, then part of the Kingdom of Afghanistan.
 After his grade-school education in Afghanistan, he spent much of his time abroad, studying in Lebanon and the United States.
 After receiving his PhD in cultural anthropology from Columbia University in 1983, he taught at various institutions and was an associate professor of anthropology at Johns Hopkins University.
 For much of the 1990s, he worked at the World Bank.
 In December 2001, he returned to Afghanistan after the collapse of the Taliban government.
 He then served as finance minister in Hamid Karzai's cabinet.
 He resigned in December 2004 to become the dean of Kabul University.
 In 2009, Ghani ran in the 2009 Afghan presidential election but came in fourth.

-In 2014, Ghani became president after winning the controversial 2014 Afghan presidential election.
-The election was so disputed that negotiations between Ghani and rival Abdullah Abdullah were mediated by the United States.
+Ghani became president after winning the controversial 2014 Afghan presidential election: The election was so disputed that negotiations between Ghani and rival Abdullah Abdullah were mediated by the United States.
 Ghani became president and Abdullah chief executive, with power split 50-50.
-On 18 February 2020, Ghani was re-elected after a delayed result from the 2019 presidential elections.
-He was sworn in on 9 March 2020.
+In 2020, Ghani was re-elected after a delayed result from the 2019 presidential elections.
 As president, Ghani was known for his intensity and energetic speeches.
 He aimed to transform Afghanistan into a technocratic state, winning him support from youth and urban demographics.
 His cabinets were relatively young and well-educated.
 Ghani made efforts to make peace with Taliban insurgents and improving relations with Pakistan.
 However many of his promises, such as fighting corruption and turning the country into a trade hub between Central and South Asia, were left unfulfilled.
 His position was also weakened by political rivalries, his attempt to lessen the power of ex-warlords, and an uneasy relationship with the United States regarding the war.
 He was also criticized for being aloof and short-tempered, including being in denial during the Taliban's offensive in 2021.

 On 15 August 2021, his term ended abruptly, as the Taliban took over Kabul.
 Ghani and staff fled Afghanistan and took refuge in the United Arab Emirates.
 He later stated he left in order to avoid further violence, and that staying and dying would have accomplished nothing but adding another tragedy to Afghanistan's history.
 However, he was also condemned across various spectrums for abandoning Afghanistan to the Taliban and has been accused of corruption during his administration.
+In particular, Ghani's softness on the Taliban was criticized by many.